cross-seed/cross-seed.org/docs/basics/faq-troubleshooting.md

 If you have not recently deleted files in your [outputDir](./options.md#outputdir), then these torrents will still have their .torrent file present.
-If so, simply pick one torrent to complete the download on and that's it! `cross-seed` uses all possibles matches to source files with the inject job or when using `cross-seed inject`.
-It will automatically detect the newly downloaded files, link them to the other torrents, and trigger a recheck for those torrents.
+If so, simply pick one torrent to complete the download on and that's it! `cross-seed` uses all possible matches to source files with the inject job or when using `cross-seed inject`.
+It will detect the newly downloaded files, link them to the other torrents, and trigger a recheck for those torrents.

 For the rare case that the .torrent files are not present in `outputDir`.
 First,